 If your smoothie is so thick you can’t drink it through a straw, simply turn it into a smoothie bowl and add extra toppings for a satisfying meal.
 OR

 Simply adding a little more filtered water will do the trick.

 Smoothies loaded with 4-5 serves of fruit, that you would not normally consume in one session, can be problematic if you are trying to lose weight.
 Most people will lose weight by eliminating sugar and added fruit from their diet in the early stages of weight loss.
 If you are in a healthy weight range and exercising regularly small servings of fruit isn’t such a big issue.

-Adding sweeteners is generally not necessary.
-But, if you are going to add a sweetener, I recommend using natural alternatives like maple syrup or raw honey (do not give raw honey to children under 12 months of age).
-Sweetening with a squeeze of fresh orange juice (not commercially made) can also keep the sugar content low, it works well for both kids and adults.
+Adding sweeteners is not necessary.
+If you’re going to add a sweetener, I recommend using natural alternatives like maple syrup, stevia, or raw honey (do not give raw honey to children under 12 months of age).

 Good nutrition takes practice, it’s not about having the perfect diet or heavily restricting and obsessing over food.
-Instead of viewing food as ‘good’ or ‘bad’, think of the nutritional ‘bang for your buck’ in what you’re about to eat.
+Instead of viewing food as ‘good’ or ‘bad’ think of its nutritional ‘bang for your buck’.
 If you have overindulged one day, try fasting the next morning, make yourself a smoothie for lunch, have a light dinner, and most importantly – be kind to yourself.